Precision-Agriculture/scarecro/README.md

 6. __Create a message table__: This system will create an internal message table, with a new entry for each configured message in the system.
 This new entry for each message is a dictionary with the latest_entry_id field defaulting to 0, a new semaphore object specific to that message type, and a "messages" field linked to an empty dictionary.

-NOTE: Need to indicate what these objects look like IN THE SYSTEM - TODO

 7. __Instantiate the handler objects__: The system will create a new handler object from indicated source code based on the active handler object configurations.
 This will be stored in the system handler dict (self.handlers) indexed by the handler name.

 8. __Instantiate the carrier objects__: The system will create a new carrier from the indicated source code based  on the active carrier object configurations.
 This will be stored in the system carrier dict (self.carriers) indexed by the carrier name.